 Learning & Teaching Networks

 ISSOTL serves faculty members, staff, and students who care about teaching and learning as serious intellectual work.
 The goal of the Society is to foster inquiry and disseminate findings about what improves and articulates post-secondary learning and teaching.
-ISSOTL hosts an annual conference and publishes Teaching and Learning Inquiry.
+ISSOTL hosts an annual conference and publishes Teaching & Learning Inquiry.

 The Society for Research into Higher Education is a UK-based international learned society concerned to advance understanding of higher education, especially through the insights, perspectives and knowledge offered by systematic research and scholarship.
 The Society aims to be the leading international society in the field, as to both the support and the dissemination of research.